databricks/databricks-grafana-datasource/README.md

 # Grafana Databricks Observability Plugin

-A Grafana plugin for monitoring and visualizing Databricks Jobs, DLTs and Pipelines directly in your Grafana dashboards.
+A Grafana plugin for monitoring and visualizing Databricks Jobs, Pipelines, Costs and general observability, directly in your Grafana dashboards.

 ![screenshot](src/img/screenshot.jpg)